 If you find that you’re part of a group dynamic that influences your attitude towards another community, the first step is to live outside the tribal rules.
 It takes courage to step away from what feels familiar and develop your own ideas and beliefs.

-In her Memoir, Educated, Tara Westover writes: “emancipate yourselves from mental slavery.
+In her Memoir, “Educated”, Tara Westover writes, “emancipate yourselves from mental slavery.
 None but ourselves can free our minds” Having grown up in a survivalist family in a Mormon community in Idaho, she freed herself from the shackles of ignorance through the pursuit of learning.
 She says, “an education is not so much about making a living as making a person.”

 Cultural intelligence has proved to be invaluable in my profession as a writer.
 I absorbed this knowledge through my travels and the experience of growing up in a city.
 I’ve seen first-hand that learning about a country makes you not only aware of the nuances of that country, but also frees you from prejudice.
-I’ve written extensively on how you can boost your cultural knowledge in this post.

 These five signs of high cultural intelligence will indicate where you measure on the CI scale: